Advisor works with students

 What is a normal load for a full-time student?

-Barton encourages students to enroll in at least 16 hours per semester to meet graduation requirements within two years.
-Full-time status for financial assistance is 12 hours per semester.
-A student may receive partial financial assistance for part-time status.
+Barton encourages students to enroll in at least 15 hours per semester to meet graduation requirements within two years.
+Full-time status is 12 credit hours or more.

 Can I change my advisor without changing my major?